itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## Chunking

-We process information better when
+We process information better when it's broken down into smaller, more manageable parts.

 ---